RileyMoore01/Leetcode/C#/README.txt

 Optional Parameters: Assign an '=' sign in the parameter and it will be stored if parameter is not passed assigning certain parameters while calling. ex.) (int a, int b, int c) -> to assign 4 to c do (c: 4)

+Out Keyword: keyword in C# which is used for the passing the arguments to methods as a reference type.